 The Project on Public Leadership and Action is co-directed by Laura Grattan, Soo Hong and Jennifer Musto.
 Faculty participating in the project include:

 Faculty & Staff

 B.A., Pomona College; M.A., Ph.D., University of Kansas

-Social psychologist doing research on similarity and diversity in friendship networks and the justification of prejudice.
+Social psychologist doing research on the dynamics of prejudice and friendship formation.

 Professor Emerita of Education

 Historian of education and of childhood, teacher education, and education reform; preschool policy and advocacy

 B.S., Università degli Studi di Firenze; M.A., University of Notre Dame; Ph.D., University of Southern California